Different Algaecides for Different Jobs

 • Good for pool owners on a budget who don’t want to worry about staining and other problems associated with copper-based algaecides

-The Lo-Chlor Black Spot Algaecide
+The Water TechniX Black Spot Algaecide

 • First, brush the pool and vacuum to waste.
 This step will “strip” away the top layer of dirt and algae from your pool.